Anatolian peoples: Bronze Age

-The earliest linguistic and historical attestation of the Anatolian peoples are names mentioned in Assyrian mercantile texts from 19th Century BC at Kanesh.
+The earliest linguistic and historical attestation of the Anatolian peoples are names mentioned in Assyrian mercantile texts from the 19th Century BC at Kanesh.
 Kanesh was at the time the center of a network of Assyrian merchants overseeing trade between Assyria and the warring states of Anatolia.
 This certainly increased the power of the Anatolian peoples who inhabited the city.

 The Hittites are by far the best known of the Anatolian peoples.
 Originally referring to themselves as the Neshites after their capital at Kanesh, which they had at one point captured from the Hatti, the Hittites then seized the Hattic capital of Hattusa.
 The Hittite language thereafter gradually supplanted Hattic as the predominant language in Anatolia.
 Uniting several independent Hattic kingdoms in Anatolia the Hittites began establishing a Middle Eastern empire in the 17th-century BC.
 They sacked Babylon, seized Assyrian cities and fought the Egyptian Empire to a standstill at the Battle of Kadesh, the greatest chariot battle of the ancient world.
 Their empire disappeared with the Late Bronze Age collapse in the 12th-century BC.
 As Hittite was a language of the elite, the language disappeared with the empire.

-Another Anatolian group were the Luwians, who migrated to south-west Anatolia in the early Bronze Age.
+Another Anatolian group was the Luwians, who migrated to south-west Anatolia in the early Bronze Age.
 Unlike Hittite, the Luwian language does not contain loanwords from Hattic, indicating that it was initially spoken in western Anatolia.
 The Luwians inhabited a large area and their language was spoken after the collapse of the Hittite Empire.

 The least known Anatolian group were the Palaic peoples, who inhabited the region of Pala in northern Anatolia.
 This area had probably also previously been inhabited by the Hatti.
 It is likely that Palaic peoples disappeared with the invasion of the Kaskians in the 15th-century BC.